complete-dope/complete-dope.github.io/_posts/FnO.md

 ## Iron Condor
-Hedging a Strangle with buy options on both below and above makes an iron condor
+Hedging a Strangle with buy options on both below and above makes an iron condor This is a good strategy is the market is sideways but requires adjustments when the market becomes trendy / trending in a direction

 # Iron Fly ( butterfly)